Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Introduction

 \section{Introduction}

 At the end of their lives, massive stars ($M\gtrsim8M_\odot$) may undergo a violent explosion, labeled as core-collapse supernova (CCSN).
 During such an event, about $10^{53}$ ergs of energy is released into neutrinos of all flavors, corresponding to about 99\% of the total released gravitational energy.
 Such neutrinos are thought to be a crucial ingredient of the astrophysical processes leading to the final explosion.
-Indeed, due to the extremely high density below the stalled shock, neutrinos might deposit enough energy to revive the shock, thus leading to the explosion.
+Indeed, neutrinos might deposit enough energy to revive the shock, thus leading to the explosion.
 This is also known as the neutrino heating mechanism \cite{Janka:2017vcp,Janka:2017vlw,Burrows:2020qrp}.
-Neutrino interactions also affect the proton fraction $Y_e$, which may indicate the presence of favorable conditions for the nucleosynthesis of heavy nuclei through r-processes, if its value is less than 0.5.
+Neutrino interactions also affect the electron fraction $Y_e$, which may indicate the presence of favorable conditions for the nucleosynthesis of heavy nuclei through r-processes, if its value is less than 0.5.
 Consequently, SN neutrinos represent an invaluable source of information of the processes occurring in the exploding star.

 Neutrinos can experience flavor conversions during their propagation in the SN environment.
-In particular, in the highest density SN regions the neutrino self-interaction potential becomes large enough to induce the so-called collective conversions \cite{Duan:2010bg,Mirizzi:2015eza,Chakraborty:2016yeg,Tamborra:2020cul}, where neutrinos transform their flavors in a coherent fashion, despite having different oscillation frequencies.
+In particular, in the highest density SN regions the neutrino self-interaction potential becomes large enough to induce the so-called collective conversions \cite{Duan:2010bg,Mirizzi:2015eza,Chakraborty:2016yeg,Tamborra:2020cul}, where neutrinos transform their flavors in a coherent fashion, despite having different oscillation frequencies in vacuum.
 Such phenomena have a deeply non-linear nature and currently are not completely understood.
-This represents one of the most important unsolved problems in neutrino physics to date, since it impacts what we can learn from the next SN neutrino burst.
+This non linear evolution represents one of the most important unsolved problems in neutrino physics to date, since it impacts what we can learn from the next SN neutrino burst.

 Lately, a lot of attention has been devoted to the so called fast flavor conversions \cite{Dasgupta:2017oko,Capozzi:2017gqd,Dasgupta:2018ulw,Capozzi:2018clo,Airen:2018nvp,Yi:2019hrp,Shalgar:2019kzy,Martin:2019gxb,Shalgar:2019qwg,Capozzi:2019lso,Johns:2019izj,Chakraborty:2019wxe,Shalgar:2020xns,Abbar:2017pkh,Capozzi:2020kge,Bhattacharyya:2020jpj,Johns:2020qsk,Shalgar:2020wcx}, which are triggered by a crossing between the angular distributions of neutrinos and antineutrinos, i.e., a crossing in the angular distribution of the neutrino electron lepton number (ELN).
 In other words, such crossings occur when there is an excess of neutrinos in a given range of propagation directions, whereas antineutrinos dominate in another one.
 If such a condition is satisfied just above the neutrino trapping region, fast conversions will develop on time scales as short as a few nanoseconds and might lead to a significant modification of the flavor content of the neutrino fluxes.
 Recent studies have looked for crossings in a plethora of 1D and multi-dimensional numerical simulations outputs \cite{Azari:2019jvr,Abbar:2018shq,DelfanAzari:2019tez,Abbar:2019zoq,Glas:2019ijo} and found them in the following regions: inside the proto-neutron star (PNS)~\cite{Abbar:2019zoq,Glas:2019ijo,DelfanAzari:2019tez}, in the neutrino decoupling region \cite{Abbar:2018shq} and in the pre-shock region \cite{Morinaga:2019wsv}.
 Each of these zones rely on different microphysics for crossing generations.